alphagov/collections-publisher/docs/coronavirus_page_publishing_tool.md

 The accordion content is stored in the database as a SubSection:

-- A CoronavirusPage has many SubSections.
+- A Coronavirus::Page has many SubSections.

 - Each SubSection has a title (eg Funding and Support) and content (stored as markdown).